bazelbuild/stardoc/README.md

 Stardoc is a documentation generator for [Bazel](https://bazel.build) build rules written in [Starlark](https://bazel.build/docs/skylark/index.html).

-Stardoc provides a Starlark rule (`stardoc`) that can be used to build documentation for Starlark rules in Markdown.
-Stardoc generates one documentation page per `.bzl` file.
+Stardoc provides a Starlark rule (`stardoc`, see [documentation](docs/stardoc_rule.md)) that can be used to build documentation for Starlark rules in Markdown.
+Stardoc generates one documentation page per `.bzl`file.

 ## Get Started